top of page

 Conclusion

 All the methods explained above are valid and valuable in getting you the information, you need but as your starting out there maybe budget constraints on what you can do.
-However, there are many free secondary sources of information that you can start off with along with trying your own DIY online survey through survey platforms such as JotForm who provide you with easy to use tools for a range of different purposes and will help you along the way.
-Plus, they also have a wide range of online forms and templates for apps, PDFs, approvals, tables, online stores and more.
+However, there are many free secondary sources of information that you can start off with along with trying your own DIY online survey through platforms which provide you with easy to use tools for a range of different purposes and will help you along the way.

 Once your business is more established and profitable, you can use more traditional and in-depth methods of research such as ethnography to further increase your business chances of sustainable success.